 Guests were refunded 100% of their voyage fare, and also got a 100% voucher for a future voyage.
 The crew of the Star Pride joined the Star Breeze on Wednesday, December 23rd.

-The ship will be towed to the port of Balboa in Panama for further inspections and repairs.
+The ship will be towed to the port of Balboa Panama for further inspections and repairs.
 The line is also cancelling the December 26th Star Pride voyage.
+Star Pride was operated as "Seabourn Pride" between 1988-2014.